coder/docs/guides/deployments/proxy.md

 `coderd.proxy.https` key.

-For hosts that must connect directly, rather than using the proxy, define the `exempt` setting with a comma-separated list of hosts and subdomains:
+For hosts that must connect directly, rather than using the proxy, define the `coderd.proxy.exempt` setting with a comma-separated list of hosts and subdomains:

 ```yaml
 coderd: